Hedhav/Hedhav/README.md

 Hey!
 I'm Hedhav

-I mostly deal with devops - dockerizing server setups, bash scripting, hosting  server maintainance, database management. </br>
+I mostly deal with devops - dockerizing server setups, bash scripting, hosting, server maintainance, database management. </br> </br>
-I also play the occasional CTF, predominantly in the forensics category with a special interest for steganography.
+I also play the occasional CTF, predominantly in the forensics category, with a special interest for steganography.

 <!---